orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 - Non-Linear Lightprobe SH: Enables higher quality lightprobe sampling which is more accurate and behaves much better in high-intensity lighting scenarios.
 Is recommended for use on PC platforms, but might be fairly expensive on mobile.
 - Force Box Projection: Enables support for Box Projected reflection probes on platforms that do not support it natively, e.g. Android (Oculus Quest).
 This is fairly expensive for mobile hardware, so use it sparingly
 - Apply Mobile Color Correction: Enables color correction for mobile devices.
 As mobile platforms lack Post-Processing, it is often beneficial to use in-shader tone mapping to bring the look of your worlds closer to the Desktop version.
+  - Mobile Tonemapping Mode: Controls which algorithm to use for the color correction
+    - ACES: The default option and the most common tonemapper: ACES.
+Often produces results close to the Post Processing's ACES Tonemapper
+    - Unreal: The Unreal 3's ACES approximation.
+Faster to run but doesn't look as good
+    - Uncharted: The Uncharted 2's Filmic tonemapper approximation.
+It is also faster than ACES, but slower than Unreal
   - Lift: The black point of the color correction
   - Gamma: The gamma of the color correction
   - Gain: The white point of the color correction